jerichoi224/jerichoi224/README.md

 ## Daniel Choi - @jerichoi224
 👋 Hi, I'm Daniel, a developer and photographer.
-I'm currently studying in 🎓 University of Virginia 🏫, pursuing a Masters Degree in Computer Science👨‍💻.
+I've graduated 🎓 from the University of Virginia with a Masters Degree in Computer Science👨‍💻.
 I have interest in Deep learning and 🖥 Front end Development, but also like to study 👾 Game Development.
 You can check out some games from my [personal website](http://daniel-choi.com)

 ## ⚒ Skillset
 - Front-End: HTML/CSS, Javascript, Angular